Osama bin Laden, terrorist leader and doting father

 The same letter suggested that French female hostages then being held by AQIM should be released for ransom of "say 5 million Euros" (almost $7 million).
 The letter went on to suggest that male hostages held by AQIM should continue to be held and be used to make propaganda videos to be released to the media "every 2-3 months."

-In an undated 26-page memo addressed to the leader of al Qaeda's affiliate in Yemen, bin Laden made it clear that the focus of al Qaeda's far-flung branches had to remain focused on the main goal of attacking the United States, which bin Laden described as "the head" of "infidel" forces.
+In an undated 26-page memo addressed to the leader of al Qaeda's affiliate in Yemen, bin Laden made it clear that al Qaeda's far-flung branches had to remain focused on the main goal of attacking the United States, which bin Laden described as "the head" of "infidel" forces.

 Bin Laden also warned his followers in Yemen that while it was the Arab country best positioned to become an "Islamic State," al Qaeda simply didn't have the capacity to run a real state.
 (This advice is in sharp contract to what ISIS decided to do in 2014 when it declared itself to be an Islamic State and "caliphate" that controlled large numbers of subjects and great swaths of territory across Iraq and Syria.)